Edward-Upton/CS261-Software-Engineering/server/README.md

 - Parameters:
   - `:id`: The event id to search for.
 - JSON Response:
-  - `"event": object` - event object.
+  - `"event": Event` - event object.
     - `"name": string` - name of event.
     - `"eventType": string` - type of event.
     - `"start": Date` - starting time and data of event.